- 1 The President of India: Election, Powers & Duties

 - The Chief Election Commissioner and other Election Commissioners.

-- The Chairman and Members of Union Public Service Commission (UPSC).
+- The Chairman and Members of the Union Public Service Commission (UPSC).

-- The Chairman and Members of Joint Public Service Commission (JPSC).
+- The Chairman and Members of the Joint Public Service Commission (JPSC).

 - The Chairman and Members of Finance Commission.